Last updated: March 2026

 How much are peace dollars worth - AI value estimator for peace dollars

 Peace dollars are the last US silver dollars struck for circulation and hold strong sentimental and numismatic value.
 Every coin contains nearly an ounce of silver, setting a price floor around $25.
-Key dates command substantial premiums — the 1921 high relief ($80+), 1928 Philadelphia ($200+), and 1934-S ($75+) are the coins to watch for.
+Key dates command substantial premiums.
+The 1921 high relief ($80+), 1928 Philadelphia ($200+), and 1934-S ($75+) are the coins to watch for.
 Peace dollars are commonly found in estate collections and safe deposit boxes, making a quick value check essential before selling.

 Key Factors That Affect Peace Dollars Value